olets/hometown-prompt/README.md

 The following apply to the default prompt, and to the relevant components if used in a custom prompt.

-- show the user if it isn't the default user
+- show the user if it isn't one of the hidden users
-- show the host if it isn't the default host
+- show the host if it isn't one of the hidden hosts
 - show the checked out branch, unless HEAD is detached in which case show the checked out commit
 - dim the checked out branch or commit if the working tree is clean
 - flag the checked out branch as local if it has no upstream